Shen-Language/shen-sources/README.md

 make release
 ```

+Building release packages on Windows currently requires the [7-zip](http://www.7-zip.org/) command `7z` to be accessible from the command line.

 ## Porting Shen

 Refer to `specification/` for instructions on building a certifiable port of Shen.
 See `certification.pdf` on accreditation of your port.